rudolffu/pyfosc/README.md

 removecr2m.py     # Remove cosmic rays in 2d images.
 Please go to 3.
 Credits for more information. doapall.py        # Extract spectra. reidentlamp2m.py  # Reidentify lamp spectra with previously stored ones.
-#Can use identlamp2m.py instead to identify lamp oneself.
+#Can use identlamp2m.py instead to identify lamp by oneself.
 wavecal2m.py      # Do wavelength calibration, flux calibration and extract 1d spectra.
 ```